 Students who have earned 100 or more degree applicable units and lose priority registration may request an appeal through the Counseling Center.

-Special Admit Packet for Summer 2016 is available here.
+Special Admit Packet for Fall 2016 will be available mid July.

 The Special Admit program is designed for high school juniors and seniors who would benefit from taking advanced scholastic or vocational work at Mt.
 San Antonio College.